 The Church was named St. Anthony in honor of Mrs. Katina Andreadis blesssed’ late son Anthony Argiropoulos.
 Mrs. Andreadis blessed the church with an offering of land.

 St. Anthony continued to prosper during the years of Father Spyrou who served the community in 1983 and Fr.
 Joseph Antonakakis during 1984 to 1991.
 Fr.
 Christos Pappas and is family moved to Vineland in May of 1991 and after serving the Parish for 10 years, moved back to Greece, his native land.
 From 2001 until 2004, Fr.
 Gerasimos Rassias served the Parish on a part-time basis.
 Fr.
 Chrystom Maniudakis arrived with his wife in 2004.
 He served the Parish for 1 1⁄2 years before becoming ill with a disease that would eventually take his life.
 Fr.
 R. Nicholas Rafael II had been our full-time priest from December of 2006 to January 2011.
 His Eminence Metropolitan Evangelos had appointed Rev. Fr.
 Dr. Sokratis Dimitriadis to serve our community from January 1, 2011 until November 1, 2013.
 In mid November of 2013, Father Paul began serving on week-ends at the Church of Saint Anthony in Vineland, N.J., and on June 1st of 2014 with the Blessing of His Eminence, Metropolitan Evangelos of New Jersey, upon the request of the Saint Anthony’s Community, Father Paul was assigned permanently to the Community.
 Fr.
 Apostolos (Paul) Panos faithfully served our community until February 1, 2017 and at that time His Eminence Metropolitan Evangelos of New Jersey appointed Fr.
 Dean Photos to our beloved parish.
 Fr.
-Dean Photos and Presvytera Georget are now currently serving our community with much love and zeal.
+Dean Photos and Presvytera Georget served our community with much love and zeal until they went back to Chicago where they were from November of 2018.

 We are a Greek-American Orthodox community of 120 paid stewards at the Greek Orthodox Church of St Anthony.